 Figure 54 - Danny lying at the entrance to the maze.

 Or has Danny fallen at the maze's entrance?
 I don't think so.
 Where he lies in figure 53 is very different from where he lies in figure 54.
-Just as we have often had three perspectives, and we've already seen (when examining the mazes) we had three versions of the labyrinth, we have a shift in perspective between when Danny falls and Wendy sees him so that the place where he falls isn't the same as the exterior of the maze.
+Just as we have often had three perspectives, and we've already seen (when examining the mazes) we had three versions of the labyrinth, we have a shift in perspective between when Danny falls and Wendy sees him so that the place where he falls isn't the same as viewed by Wendy from the exterior of the maze.

 His mother calling to him, he rises and yells for her, running toward her.

 The camera pans to Wendy and Danny reaching each other and hugging.
 Wendy kisses his cheek.

 Cut to Jack still stumbling through the maze.
 He attempts to yell, "Danny!", but his words are choked, becoming more and more unintelligible.
 He may yell, "Wait!"

 Wendy and Danny run over the snow to the Snowcat, Wendy falling once to her knees.
 She opens the passenger door and lifts Danny in.

 650 LS Jack from rear.
 (2:17:48)

 Jack struggles through the maze.
 Finally he falls.
 We hear the Snowcat starting.
 Jack rises.